CiscoDevNet/opendaylight-sample-apps/README.md

 # opendaylight-sample-apps
-Sample applications for use with OpenDaylight (https://www.opendaylight.org/)
+This project contains various applications that can be used with OpenDaylight (https://www.opendaylight.org/).
+Each application exists in its own subdirectory.